Tips on caring for, understanding your gear juicer and getting the most out of it.

 - When juicing wheatgrass, barley grass, or other grass, some juicers tend to “heat up” at the cap.
 Using your 6-in-1 or 9-in-1 juicer to make pasta may also cause the cap to heat up and expand.
 There is nothing wrong with your juicer.
 It is just due to the friction of the gear pushing these fine stuff through the strainer.
 In these cases, just wait till the cap cool down before you dismantle.

-To Remove Mold
+Remove Mold From Your Juicer

 Always wash up your juicers and put them away, immediately after juicing, to prevent pigmentation stain on the juicer, or even mold growth.
 Should you ever be unfortunate to “forget” to wash up and there is mold growth, here’s a tip for removing the mold: